 Motivation

-To gather primary stakeholders’ requirements of the project, animation of sorting algorithms and their correctness, team 10 released a questionnaire with eleven multiple choice questions and one open question.
-The questionnaire was spread through the Internet and lasted for two days.
+The software we plan to design is oriented to students who want to learn sorting algorithms.
+However, details of learning method that students prefer remain unknown.
+Questionnaire is an efficient tool to collect both ideas and suggestions from target users.
+To gather requirements for the project, team 10 released a questionnaire with eleven multiple choice questions and one open question.
+The questionnaire remained open for seven days.

 Objective

-1. Understand target users’ knowledge levels of sorting algorithms and their learning habits.
+1. Understand how well target users know about sorting algorithms and their learning habits.

 2. Gather requirements from target users.

-3. Test the user acceptance of functions we plan to design.
+3. Ask for suggestions for the functions we plan to design.

 Time